-The region of influence for biological resources includes all proposed FRTC expansion areas and lands underlying the area proposed for the FRTC SUA expansion.
+The region of influence for biological resources includes all proposed FRTC expansion areas and lands underlying the area proposed for the FRTC Special Use Airspace (SUA) expansion.
 The region of influence includes all or portions of the following counties within western and central Nevada: Churchill, Elko, Eureka, Lander, Lyon, Mineral, Nye, Pershing, and Washoe.
 The region of influence is largely rural and encompasses federal, state, private, and tribal lands.
 With the exception of noise, potential direct and indirect effects of the Proposed Action to biological resources would be limited to certain areas within ground ranges within proposed expansion areas subject to ground-disturbing activities.
 Accordingly, the analysis focuses on these ranges within proposed expansion areas, but also considers the effects of noise on wildlife and special-status species beneath the proposed expanded SUA.
-There are no proposed changes to land withdrawal and training activities, and there would be no construction activities associated with B-19.
+With respect to the existing B-19, there are no proposed changes to land withdrawal and training activities, and there would be no construction activities associated with this area.
 Therefore, B-19 is not discussed further and would be maintained as discussed in the Fallon Range Training Complex Final Environmental Impact Statement (U.S. Department of the Navy, 2015).